SumoLogic/sumologic-documentation/README.md

 The site includes translations into other languages.
 To build on your local:

 1. Clone the repo using Git or tools like GitHub Desktop.
 1. In a terminal, change to the cloned repo folder.
-Run the install command: `yarn install`
+Run the install command: `yarn install`.
-1. To build locally and test links, use build: `yarn build`
-1. To serve and review, use one of the following:
+1. To serve and review your content, use one of the following:

-    * Use start, hot reloads as you make changes: `yarn start`
+   * Use start, hot reloads as you make changes: `yarn start`.
 Any issues with broken links and images are listed according to file.
 Locate and update those issues, then run build and start again to verify.

-    * Use npm serve to test and review multi-languages: `npm run serve`
+   * Use npm serve to test and review multi-languages: `npm run serve`.
 This build does not hot reload and requires a rebuild to test and review.
+1. To build locally and test your links, run `yarn build`.

 The static files are generated in the `build` folder and run on your local machine at: `http://localhost:3000/`.

-The site was created using [Docusaurus 2](https://docusaurus.io/) with React, Rehype, and Remark plugin support.

 To stop the build or served site, hit Ctrl + C to interupt.
 You can enter new commands in terminal, rebuild, and restart.

+Sumo Docs was created using [Docusaurus 2](https://docusaurus.io/) with React, Rehype, and Remark plugin support.

 ## Publishing Content

-As Pull Requests (PR) are merged to the main branch by the Sumo Logic Doc team, the content builds and deploys to a staging site.
-This can be reviewed and tested thoroughly on a server, rather than a local.
+As pull requests are merged to the `main` branch by the Sumo Logic Doc team, the content builds and deploys to a staging site.
+This allows you to review and test your content thoroughly on a server, rather than a local build, prior to merging your code to production.

-When all content is tested and ready for live, a Sumo Logic Doc team member can tag a release to build and deploy to Production.
-This site is live to the world to search, use, and read to learn Sumo Logic.